-“In severe acute GVHD, almost half the patients will die, but the incidence of severe disease dropped to only 3% in our abatacept treated group, compared to 30% for the control group—so really a striking response,” said Dr. Watkins, who also serves as assistant professor at Emory University Department of Pediatrics.
+“In severe acute GVHD, almost half the patients will die, but the incidence of severe disease dropped to only 3% in our abatacept treated group, compared to 30% for the control group—so really a striking response,” said Dr. Watkins, who is also an Assistant Professor in the Emory University School of Medicine Department of Pediatrics.

-Kids with hematologic cancers such as leukemia and lymphoma have malfunctioning blood cells due to the cancer’s effects on their bone marrow and lymphatic system.
-A common treatment is blood and marrow transplant, or bone marrow transplant, in which a donor’s healthy stem cells are delivered intravenously over several weeks to help restore bone marrow stem cells.
-But for the patient’s body to accept, and not reject, the donor transplant, human leukocyte antigen (HLA) proteins, or markers the immune system uses to recognize which cells belong to your body, must match as closely as possible.
+Kids with hematologic cancers like leukemia and lymphoma have malfunctioning blood cells due to the cancer’s effects on their bone marrow and lymphatic system.
+A common treatment is a bone marrow transplant, in which a donor’s healthy stem cells are delivered intravenously over several weeks to help restore bone marrow stem cells.
+But for the patient’s body to accept, and not reject, the donor transplant, human leukocyte antigen (HLA) proteins, or markers the immune system used to recognize which cells belong to your body, must match as closely as possible.

-Siblings have a one in four chance of being HLA matched, resulting in less than 25% of patients having that perfect match.
+Siblings have a 1 in 4 chance of being HLA-matched, resulting in fewer than 25% of patients having that perfect match.
 These individuals utilize the National Marrow Donor Program through BeTheMatch.org to identify unrelated donors.

-“Some groups, such as African Americans, have a less than 20% chance of finding a perfect match,” said Dr. Watkins.
+“Some groups, such as African Americans, have a less than a 20% chance of finding a perfect match,” Dr. Watkins said.
 “For these patients, physicians must look for mismatched unrelated donors.
 This comes with tremendous risks, including high rates of acute GVHD.”

-The Phase 2 trial at Children’s, led by Dr. Watkins and Dr. Qayed, began in 2013 with funding from the National Institutes of Health.
-Of 186 patients enrolled with hematologic malignancies, 30% were pediatric patients under age 21.
-The trial involved 14 other sites in the US and Canada, including the Emory Winship Cancer Center.
+The Phase 2 trial at Children’s, led by Drs.
+Watkins and Qayed, began in 2013 with funding from the National Institutes of Health (NIH).
+Of the 186 patients enrolled with hematologic malignancies, 30% were pediatric patients under age 21.
+The trial involved 14 other sites in the U.S. and Canada, including the Winship Cancer Center at Emory University.
 There were two arms of the study.
-One was a randomized, double-blind, placebo-controlled group with 143 perfectly-matched unrelated donors.
-The other included 43 patients who were mismatched unrelated donors on seven out of eight HLA proteins, all receiving abatacept.
+One was a randomized, double-blind, placebo-controlled group with 143 perfectly matched unrelated donors.
+The second included 43 patients who were mismatched unrelated donors on seven out of eight HLA proteins, all receiving abatacept.

 Results showed the addition of four total doses of abatacept given within one month after transplant had a significant improvement in rates of acute GVHD.
-In the matched unrelated donor arm, the incidence of severe disease was 7% with abatacept compared to 15% in the placebo treated.
-The results were the most profound in the mismatched unrelated donor arm where the incidence of severe disease dropped to only 3% in the abatacept treated group, compared to 30% for the control group.
-Furthermore, the overall survival two years after transplant significantly improved with 74% of patients treated with abatacept surviving, compared to just 45% of control patients.
+In the matched unrelated donor arm, the incidence of severe disease was 7% with abatacept, compared to 15% in the placebo treated.
+The results were most profound in the mismatched unrelated donor arm, in which the incidence of severe disease dropped to only 3% in the abatacept treated group, compared to 30% for the control group.
+Furthermore, the overall survival of two years after transplant significantly improved with 74% of patients treated with abatacept surviving, compared to just 45% of control patients.

-“We hope with the addition of abatacept we’re now going to make transplant an option for a greater number of people, especially those with the highest risk in certain ethnic and racial groups,” said Dr. Watkins.
+“We hope that with the addition of abatacept, we’re now going to make transplant an option for a greater number of people, especially those with the highest risk in certain ethnic and racial groups,” said Dr. Watkins.

-“Up until now there has not been a groundbreaking drug to change the risk of getting GVHD in the first place,” said Dr. Watkins.
+“Up until now, there has not been a groundbreaking drug to change the risk of getting GVHD in the first place,” Dr. Watkins said.
 “Abatacept has the potential to save many lives by preventing this devastating disease.”

 The trial was completed with support from Bristol Myers Squibb.
-Leslie S. Kean, MD, PhD, and John Horan, MD, MPH, of Boston Children’s are senior authors on the paper, along with Amy Langston, MD, of Winship.
-Muna Qayed, MD, is also an associate professor at Emory University Department of Pediatrics and is co-first author with Dr. Watkins.
+Leslie S. Kean, MD, PhD, and John Horan, MD, MPH, of Boston Children’s, are senior authors on the paper, along with Amy Langston, MD, of the Winship Cancer Center.
+Dr. Qayed is also an Associate Professor at Emory University and co-first author with Dr. Watkins.